wds4/tribal-tapestry/essays/bookJustification/hypotheses/schellingPointHypothesis.md

 We argue that the only universal language to satisfy those conditions is mathematics.
 In particular: set theory and graph theory.

-Progression beyond the starting point requires arbitrary decisions which cannot be made without a functioning web of trust.
+Construction of a language beyond that starting point requires a seemingly endless number of arbitrary decisions that cannot be made without a functioning web of trust.

-Language requires consensus on the arbitrary symbols that a community uses to represent knowledge.
-But before consensus can be established, there must be two things: a starting point, springboard, schelling point from which to start; and a WoT.
-The Tapestry Foundation describes how that comes into place.